mxklb/multilang/README.md

 An offline capable (no server needed) js only multilanguage html page test setup.

 This is an example implementation demonstrating the usage of the _R.js_ lib written by [Keith Cirkel](https://github.com/keithamus).

+This example is published using gh-pages, check out: [http://maxkalb.github.io/multilang/](http://maxkalb.github.io/multilang/).

 All translations are defined within javascript ('json') files for better abstraction.
 The initialization uses a prefined default language while providing the user the ability to switch the language on demand.
 The choosen language is always backed up in the browsers local storrage for further usage - page reload.